Pppp1116/content-license-policy/README.md

 - Not misrepresent the translation as original research.

 For **large or standalone translations** (full guide PDF, full website mirror, multi-post series, etc.), **prior written approval from the Owner is required**.

+This does not restrict small translated quotations for commentary, review, or discussion, provided you comply with Section 4 and do not present the translation as an official or complete version.

 ### 6.3.
 Reformatting and Packaging